nar3kjan/opsfleettask/README.md

 ## Deploying a Pod to Specific Architecture
 To deploy workloads on specific architectures, you can use node selectors in your Kubernetes deployments.
+Use tolerations to schedule pod in Karpenter node pool.

 ### Example Deployment for ARM64 (Graviton) Architecture with Spot capacity type
 ```yaml